By Uche Amunike

 A massive medical mission to Belize, Central America, carried out by a team of 75 American healthcare professionals from different disciplines, has just successfully come to an end, leaving hundreds of patients healthier and happier after due consultations and treatments.

-Speaking, through a statement signed and released by the President, Association of Nigerian Physicians in the Americas (ANPA), Dr Cliff Eke, he explained that the medical mission was headed by Dr Charles Hsu, who is the Chair of the North American Taiwanese Medical Association (NATMA).
+Speaking, through a statement released and signed by the President, Association of Nigerian Physicians in the Americas (ANPA), Dr Cliff Eke, he explained that the medical mission was headed by Dr Charles Hsu, who is the Chair of the North American Taiwanese Medical Association (NATMA).

-Dr Eke’s surgical team were split into three groups: Northern Regional Hospital (NRH) – Drs.
+Dr Eke’s surgical team was split into three groups: Northern Regional Hospital (NRH) – Drs.
 Henry Wu, Lilian Estrada and Steve Yu; Western Regional Hospital (WRH) – Drs.
-Dahlia Tawfik, Ken Chang and Ann Lin; Karl Heusner Memorial Hospital (KHMH) – Drs Nina Bowman, Erin Lin, Cliff Eke, PA Tawana Bryant and Nurse Rosemary Rosyeden.
+Dahlia Tawfik, Ken Chang and Ann Lin; Karl Heusner Memorial Hospital (KHMH) – Drs Nina Bowman, Erin Lin, Cliff Eke, PA Tawana Bryant and Nurse Rosemary Rosyeden

-They performed 57 operations which included cholecystectomies (laparoscopic and open), hernia repairs with mesh, mastectomies with sentinel lymph nodes biopsies (new technique which they taught the locals), breast lumpectomies, thyroidectomies, exploratory laparotomies with ileostomy closures, gynecological procedures, anorectal surgeries, and “lumps and bumps.”
+They performed 57 operations which include cholecystectomies (laparoscopic and open), hernia repairs with mesh, mastectomies with sentinel lymph nodes biopsies (new technique we taught), breast lumpectomies, thyroidectomies, exploratory laparotomies with ileostomy closures, gynecological procedures, anorectal surgeries, and “lumps and bumps.”

 They were also able to perform surgeries with local surgeons and medical officers as a way of facilitating bidirectional knowledge and skills transfer for capacity building, so that they can successfully carry out such procedures, even in their absence.